 3. Advising - You will talk to an ACC advisor about which classes are right for you.
 ACC's advising and counseling page has many tools to help you decide on our classes and degree plans.
 Your College Connection advisor can help you with these important decisions, even if you are planning to go to another college or university.

 4. Financial Aid - We make it simple to decide how to pay for college.
 College Connection financial aid personnel will review your options with you at your school.
 They will also invite your parents to learn more about the financial aid process.
 You can find tuition information at ACC's Costs page.
 The financial aid page includes eligibility information, forms, and contact numbers to the nearest campus.
 If you're requesting financial aid, you need to fill out the Free Application for Federal Student Aid FAFSA form and the ACE Institutional Financial Aid application

 You will need your and your parents' previous year's W-2s and or tax returns.

-*(Certain scores on the TAKS, SAT, or ACT might exempt you from ACC's assessment tests.
+*(Certain scores on the SAT, or ACT might exempt you from the TSI Assessment.
 Talk to an advisor or your high school counselor for details.)